godfreybwaira/shani-ob/README.md

 ## Sending JSON, XML, CSV or YAML

 You can directly send JSON, XML, CSV or YAML to server using `shani-ob`.
-This can be achieved through enctype attribute or `shani-header="content-type:[your_type]"` where [your_type] can be any of application/json, text/yaml, application/xml or text/csv depending what type your server supports.
+This can be achieved through enctype attribute or `shani-header="content-type:[your/type]"` where [your/type] can be any of `application/json`, `text/yaml`, `application/xml` or `text/csv` depending what type your server supports.
 Look at the following example:

 ```html
 <form method="POST" enctype="application/json" shani-on="submit" shani-fn="w" action="/handler/form"></form>
 ```
 **Explanation:**

-The form above will be sent to "/handler/form" using POST HTTP method as "application/json".
+The form above will be sent to `/handler/form` using POST HTTP method as `application/json`.
 Mind you that this current version of `shani-ob` does not support sending file as JSON.

 ## Shanifying your HTML